xballoy/xballoy.github.io/_posts/2017-11-19-my-global-day-of-code-retreat-2017.md

 during the day.
 But it’s a good way to experiment with things and finally design our application in a new way.

-## What did I learn
+## What did I learn?

-This day was very interesting and I’m glad I spent my Saturday there.
-I met passionate people, I had fun and I learn new things that I’ll try to apply in my everyday job.
+This day was very interesting and I'm glad I spent my Saturday there.
+I met passionate people, I had fun and I learned new things that I'll try to apply in my everyday job.

 - Communicating through the code is hard and sometimes a meaningful name for me